-"The term Ombudsman is understood by the public as signifying an independent office, which primarily has a complaint handling and investigation function.

-"Using the term 'ombudsman' to describe an office with regulatory, disciplinary and/or prosecutorial functions confuses the role of Ombudsman with that of a regulatory body.
-This criticism applies to the Fair Work 'ombudsman', the recently proposed Supermarket 'ombudsman', and the proposed National Legal Services 'ombudsman', announced last week, which applies the term Ombudsman to a broad range of functions that have, until now, been performed by State legal services commissioners.
+The distinction between an Ombudsman and a Regulator is very important.
+The term Ombudsman is understood by the public as signifying an independent office, which primarily has a complaint handling and investigation function.
+Using the term Ombudsman to describe an office with regulatory, disciplinary and/or prosecutorial functions confuses the role of an Ombudsman with those of a Regulator or the Government.